aukustomx/anemic-models/README.md

 }
 ```

-## Why are those models considered anemic?
+## Why are these models considered anemic?
-We can find many problems with that models.
+We can find many problems with these models:
 - Where is the behavior?
 - Vulnerable state
 - Primitive obsession